$0.00 0

 1988 Topps Eddie Murray #4

 Hall of Famer Steady Eddie had more runs batted in the 1980s than any other player.
-He was Baltimore Orioles’ first baseman and designated hitter.
+He was the Baltimore Orioles’ first baseman and designated hitter.
 Murphy ranks fourth in team history in both games played and hits.

 Early copies of his 1988 Topps card have a block of text on the front that’s missing on other Record Breakers subset cards.
 Topps quickly corrected this, increasing the value for copies with the caption in the box on the front.